-As ever, movies have all the answers – so here are ten of the most spectacular apocalyptic visions ever committed to celluloid.
+As ever, movies have the answers – so here are ten of the most spectacular apocalyptic visions ever committed to celluloid.
+These are the best apocalypse movies - those end of the world films that stick with you, all the way to the sticky end.

 Director: Geoff Murphy